 1. Keeping young kids learning and engaged at home

 When COVID-19 forced many schools across northern Texas to cancel classes, parents were left in the lurch; keeping kids engaged at home while they continued working.
 With almost 50% of children in Texas coming from low-income families, Reading Partners North Texas allied with non-profit Bright by Text to create a literacy plan for kids via a free text message service to help bridge this widening digital divide.

 The SMS service works by sending a helpful literacy plan twice a week jam-packed with free activities, games and resources to make sure kids continue to develop their literacy skills.
-Messages also include helpful information for adults about improving behaviour, language, and health and safety tips centred around their child’s stage of development.
-In addition, parents can include their zip code or postcode when signing up so that resources and content are localised to their suburb and community.
+Messages also include helpful information for adults about improving behavior, language, and health and safety tips centered around their child’s stage of development.
+In addition, parents can include their zip code or postcode when signing up so that resources and content are localized to their suburb and community.
 With so many coming from impoverished homes, Bright by Text is also including links to local food banks or pantries and other free community services that may help them if they are in need.

 Before COVID-19, similar learning-based SMS programs had already rolled out across Australia, including Play Learn Grow Texts – a 12-week, Victorian-based text message program for parents of kids who have turned two.
 With striking similarities to Bright by Text, the program sends parents advice, information and activities to support their learning and development at home.

 2. Reminders: Better educational outcomes for struggling students and parents